-What three new skills will I learn this year?
+Wha at three new skills will I learn this year?

+1

+2.

+3.

+-

 4. THANK YOUR BOSS

-This doesn't have to be an involved activity.
-A simple "thank you" can convey your appreciation.
-If you have a good relationship with your boss, you can go into more detail if you'd like.
-Consider all the positive qualities your boss displays and the positive ways in which you relate.
-If there are areas of relating in which you'd like to improve, discuss those with your boss also.
+If yo all t s doesn't have to be an involved activity.
+A simple "thank you" can convey your appreciation ou have a good relationship with your boss, you can go into more detail if you'd like.
+Consider the positive qualities your boss displays and the positive ways in which you relate.
+If there are s of relating in which you'd like to improve, discuss those with your boss also.

-I appreciate these qualities about my boss:
+I ар preciate these qualities about my boss:

+1

+2.

+3.

+- 4.

+-